ericdjatsa/cdh5-pseudo-distributed-cluster-docker/README.md

 - use mysql as metastore DB for Hive
 - use mysql as Oozie backend database
 - installed WebHcat
+- enabled and configured HUE Spark Notebook : provides an interactive interface for submitting tasks to Spark

 Do you develop Hadoop mapreduce applications on top of Cloudera distribution?
 This docker image can help you.
 It contains basic CDH 5 setup with YARN.
 You can use it for developmeent and verification of your code in local environment without messing up your system with Hadoop instalation.